aidarahim/Course3Project/Codebook_IndependentData.md

 This is the codebook for the IndependentData.txt data set.
 This data set was reduced from Jorge L. Reyes-Ortiz et. al.'s Human Activity Recognition Using Smartphones Dataset.
 The background related to the original data set is listed at the end of the Codebook.

 This data set contains the average of each mean() and std() variable for each activity and each subject.
+There are 66 total measured variables.

 Rows: With 30 subjects doing 6 activities each, this data set contains 180 rows of averaged data.